SonnyLabs/sonnylabs_py/README.md

 - [A Sonnylabs account](https://sonnylabs-service.onrender.com)
 - [A SonnyLabs API token](https://sonnylabs-service.onrender.com/analysis/api-keys)
 - [A SonnyLabs analysis ID](https://sonnylabs-service.onrender.com/analysis)
-- A `.env` file, or secrets manager, to store your API token and analysis ID
+- Securely store your API token and analysis ID (we recommend using a secure method like environment variables or a secrets manager)

 ### To register to SonnyLabs